bharathkreddy/encryption/README.md

 ## 1. Symmetric encryption

 A symmetric key uses the same string for both encryption and decryption which means that both the sender and receiver need the same key.
-This type of encryption is **not very safe** because sharing the one key in a secure and secretive manner is very difficult to do.

-Having said that, using symmetric encryption works well for some tasks, such as moving a file between two computers.
-And it's a much easier method to begin with than asymmetric encryption.

 ![Symm key Basic](/Images/symm_key_basic.png)

 There are [serveral algorithms](History.md) used for symmetric key encryption.
+In summary, here are the lessons learnt.
+1. Caesar's Cipher: Encryption strength should not be derived from secrecy of algorithm.
+2. Substitution Cipher: Patterns weaken encryption.
+3. Vigeneres Cipher: Key should not be repeated.
+4. Stream Ciphers: Authenticity, key Re-use & low-entropy issues.
+5. Block Ciphers: Current day ciphers.
+AES or chacha is generally used.
+(1975 DES, 1976 D-H key Exchange, 1991 IDES, 2002 AES, 2008 ChaCha20)

 ![Algos](/Images/algos.png)

+#### Challenges with Symmetric Encryption
+1. Key Distribution Problem.
+This was solved by [Diffie-Hellman](/Encryption%20algorithms/D-H.md) in 1976.
+This is considered a landmark and the most important discovery in cryptography.
+2. Does not solve Authenticity.

+####

 ## 2. Asymmetric encryption